Luukas-P/Connect-four/README.md

 This is a two-player Connect Four game where players take turns dropping colored pieces into a 6x7 grid.
 The objective is to be the first player to connect four of your pieces vertically, horizontally, or diagonally.

+Note: This was my first larger Python project, created while learning to program on my first ever programming course.
+It represents my introduction to object-oriented programming, GUI development with Tkinter, and game logic implementation.

 ## Features

 - **Customizable Player Colors**: Each player can choose their own piece color using a color picker